keep-network/tbtc-website/src/pages/news/2024-04-17-the-evolution-of-tbtc-and-the-end-of-over-collateralization.md

 ---
 template: news-item
-title: "The Evolution of tBTC: Scalable Bitcoin Bridging and the End of Over-Collateralization"
+title: "The Evolution of tBTC and the End of Over-Collateralization"
 description: >-
   Discover how tBTC has transformed over the years into a scalable, trust-minimized Bitcoin bridge, poised to fuel the growth of Bitcoin Layer 2 networks by eliminating the need for over-collateralization.